BlockDFL: A Blockchain-based Fully Decentralized Peer-to-Peer Federated Learning Framework: BlockDFL Overview

 At the start of each communication round, each participant is randomly assigned with a role based on the hash of the last block as in \cite{shayan-2021-biscotti} (process \ding{192}).
 Then, update providers train local models with a stochastic gradient descent (SGD) algorithm on their own training set and sparse the local updates by gradient compression before broadcasting them to aggregators (process \ding{193}).
 Each aggregator continues to receive local updates until a certain number of local updates are obtained, and then starts the aggregation independently (process \ding{194}).
 An aggregator first samples a certain number of local updates from the received ones according to the stake of the corresponding providers.
 Then, it scores the sampled local updates and selects some of them to aggregate a global update which is then broadcasted to verifiers.
 When verifiers receive enough global updates (e.g., the global updates from the super majority of aggregators), the verification starts (process \ding{195}).
 Each verifier independently scores the global updates and votes for them based on the scores, so as to select one approved global update.
 Finally, the approved global update with its relative information is wrapped in a new block that is then broadcasted to all participants.

-Each non-empty block contains the following components: 1) the hash of the previous block; 2) the approved global update and the identities of the corresponding aggregator and update providers; 3) the signed votes of the verifiers; 4) the stake increment of relevant participants; and 5) the identity of the creator with its digital signature of this block.
-BlockDFL introduces blockchain for: 1) consistently and randomly assigning roles through the hash of the last block \cite{zhang2022rate}; 2) synchronizing global updates through newly-added blocks; and 3) distinguishing contributions through the stake \cite{zhang2020security}.
-From this, participants with honest behaviors will continue to accumulate stake, making malicious participants less and less influential to the entire FL system.
+Each non-empty block contains five components: 1) the hash of the previous block; 2) the approved global update and the identities of the corresponding aggregator and update providers; 3) the signed votes from verifiers; 4) the stake increment of relevant participants; and 5) the identity of the creator with its digital signature of this block.
+BlockDFL introduces blockchain to: 1) consistently and randomly assign roles through the hash of the last block \cite{zhang2022rate}; 2) synchronize global updates through newly-added blocks; and 3) distinguish contributions through the stake \cite{zhang2020security}.
+Participants with honest behaviors will continue to accumulate stake, making malicious participants less and less influential to the entire FL system.